milk-bar/tap-paypal/README.md

   - [store_info](https://developer.paypal.com/docs/api/sync/v1/#definition-store_info)

 - Outputs the schema for each resource
-- Incrementally pulls data based on the `transaction_updated_date` of each transaction
+- Pulls data from the Invoicing and PayPal Sync APIs

 ---